 The plant is native to Europe and Asia but has become well established along roadsides, clearings, and waste areas throughout much of the pacific northwest.

 Each flower is actually a cluster of tiny flowers that together resemble a circle of white lace.
 Often a single darker flower grows like a dot in the center.
 Flower clusters are about 7.5 cm across.
 The leaves are quite lacy as well.
 Older flowers curl up to resemble birds’ nests surrounded by three-pronged bracts.
 Stems grow to about 1 meter high.

 The plant can be mistaken for the deadly poison hemlock, so care should be taken to positively identify the wild carrot before handling it.

 This plant is beautiful in the wild but can be a real problem in gardens and cultivated fields.
-Queen Anne’s Lace has spread across southern Canada, all of the south coast and the United States since its introduction in colonial times.
+Queen Anne’s Lace has spread across southern Canada, all the south coast, and the United States since its introduction in colonial times.
 In the wild, it is a beautiful wildflower, but it is invasive.

 Tea made from the root of Queen Anne’s Lace has been used as a diuretic to prevent and eliminate kidney stones and to rid individuals of worms.
-Its seeds have been used for centuries as a contraceptive, a teaspoon of seeds are thoroughly chewed, swallowed and washed down with water or juice on a daily basis, starting just before ovulation, during ovulation, and for one week thereafter.
+Its seeds have been used for centuries as a contraceptive, a teaspoon of seeds is thoroughly chewed, swallowed, and washed down with water or juice on a daily basis, starting just before ovulation, during ovulation, and for one week thereafter.
 The seeds have also been used as a remedy for hangovers, and the leaves and seeds are both used to settle the gastrointestinal system.

 Grated wild carrot plant can be used for healing external wounds and internal ulcers.
 The thick sap is used as a remedy for cough and congestion.